swaggerexpert/openapi-path-templating/README.md

 isIdentical('/pets/{petId}', '/animals/{name}'); // => false
 ```

-By default, extensive [normalization](#normalization) prior to comparison is used to produce a normalized form of the path template.
+By default, extensive [normalization](#normalization) prior to comparison is applied to produce a normalized form of the path template.

 ```js
 import { isIdentical, normalize, identityNormalizer } from 'openapi-path-templating';